opentaps/open-climate-investing/book/Interview-Engaging-Banks-Fund-Managers.md

 # Interview - Engaging with Banks and Fund Managers for Climate

 _What are banks and institutional fund managers really doing about climate change?
 What are their priorities?
 What are their limitations and challenges?
 Could they do more?
-In this view, hear from Gabe Malek from the Environmental Defense Fund about their experiences working with major banks and fund managers on climate change._
+In this interview, hear from Gabe Malek from the Environmental Defense Fund about their experiences working with major banks and fund managers on climate change._

 SC: Please tell me generally what you your work at the EDF involves as a starting point.